usnistgov/metaschema/toolchains/xslt-M4/README.md

 ## Generate documentation

-### XML docs

-source: metaschema (main module)

-XSLT: `nist-metaschema-MAKE-XML-DOCS.xsl`

-result: HTML file for Hugo (suffix `*.html`)

-note: needs extension / integration / CSS work
+For any metaschema a range of documentation artifacts are produced for consumption by Hugo (ingest into a static published documentation repository / web sites).

+Accordingly see these XProc pipelines for details:

+`make-metaschema-standalone-docs.xpl` a generic pipeline producing standalone documentation (by passing Hugo ingest files through a normalizer/stabilizer).

+Use with a debugging pipeline that binds the output ports for inspection.

+`write-hugo-metaschema-docs.xpl` producing the same set of docs, except writing them to the file system ready for Hugo.
+Note that this pipeline writes files to the system.

+Produced by both these pipelines (which should be work-alikes):
-### XML model map
+  - XML and JSON-oriented model documents with cross-links

-source: metaschema (main module)

-XSLT: `nist-metaschema-MAKE-XML-MAP.xsl`

-result: HTML file for Hugo (suffix `*.html`)

-note: needs integration / CSS work?

-### JSON docs

-source: metaschema (main module)

-XSLT: `nist-metaschema-MAKE-JSON-DOCS.xsl`

-result: HTML file for Hugo (suffix `*.html`)

-note: needs extension / integration / CSS work
+    - Both instance- and model-oriented

-### JSON model map
+  - XML and JSON model maps / synopsis

-source: metaschema (main module)

-XSLT: `nist-metaschema-MAKE-JSON-MAP.xsl`

-result: HTML file for Hugo (suffix `*.html`)

-note: needs integration / CSS work?
+  - Indexes

 ## Extras

+The XSLT `nist-metaschema-metaprocess.xsl` is a utility XSLT providing a unified interface for orchestrating the order and application of subordinate transformations, via configurations.

-### Metaschema schemas
+### Metaschema schemas / `validate` folder

 Any metaschema, metaschema module, or composed metaschema, should all be valid to the Metaschema XSD `validate/metaschema.xsd` and to the `validate/metaschema-check.sch` Schematron.

-A composed metaschema is essentially what a metaschema will look like with all imports resolved (last appearing definition prevailing, imports read before main definitions); so a metaschema with no imports can be its own composed expression.
+A composed metaschema is essentially what a metaschema will look like with all imports resolved (last appearing definition prevailing, imports read before main definitions); so a metaschema with no imports maps directly to its own composed expression.
+In composition, pointers are also written into the metaschema representation to provide useful information for downstream processing in resolving referential ambiguities (resulting from unintended or intended import clashes).

 The Schematron currently runs the composition step irrespectively.
 We should perhaps factor out Schematron checks that are dependent on Metaschema composition, from those that should apply to any metaschema (composed, standalone) or module.